uhh-lt/mapreduce-stanford-parser/README.md

-# CoNLL Stanford NN
+# MapReduce Stanford Dependency Parsing Job

-This project contains Hadoop jobs for generation of CoNLL parse based on the Stanford NN dependency parser
+This project contains a Hadoop job for generation of dependency parse based on the Stanford NN parser available at the CoreNLP library.